ddgoad/USYD-Web-Crawler-and-RAG/TECHNICAL_DESIGN.md

 The scraping process is asynchronous, using Celery workers to handle jobs in the background while providing real-time progress updates to users.
 This ensures the user interface remains responsive and users can continue using other parts of the application while scraping operations are running.

 #### **Content Processing Pipeline - Data Transformation**

+The transformation of raw web content into AI-ready information represents one of the most sophisticated aspects of the system.
+This pipeline addresses the fundamental challenge of making diverse, unstructured content discoverable and queryable through natural language interfaces.

+Content processing involves much more than simple text extraction.
+The system must understand document structure, preserve important relationships between different sections, identify and remove irrelevant content, and prepare information in formats optimized for AI analysis.
+This preparation work is crucial—poor content processing leads to poor AI responses, while high-quality processing enables accurate, insightful answers.

 Once content is scraped, it goes through a sophisticated processing pipeline:

 1. **Content Cleaning**: Raw HTML is processed to extract meaningful text, removing navigation elements, advertisements, and boilerplate content